flammie/flammie.github.io/index.md

 * you can use my public key A78F7092724E72D38981203CCEAF4D20913446FC to verify stuff: [flammie's public key](flammie-pubkey.gpg), [text version of public key](flammie-pubkey.txt)
+    * Github will show you the [public keys I use on github](https://github.com/flammie.gpg) on this handy page

 | *Contact* | *Address (link)* |
 | :-------  | :--------------  |